patrickoser/social-app/README.md

 Todo:
     Install/implment firebase for CRUD, user auth, posts, bookmarks, and such.

+    Use 'useMemo' in when interacting with firebase functions so that they are not called everytime there is an 'onChnage' event triggered.
+This counts as a 'read' and contributes to billing.

     Figure out why reloading the page when on a specific PostPage the page doesnt load properly.